vadhri/cps-notebook/modelling/Readme.md

 **Discrete time simulation model**

-The variables contain the state of the system with the following.
+The variables contain the state of the system for for Ground vehicle simulation with the following.

 |Variable|Description|Represention in model|
 |-|-|-|